qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 ### Element Selectors

 First, the `click` and `type` methods on `browser` take an object of [type `Selector`](api#interface-selector).
-By default, these selectors are stored in the `.qawolf/selectors/myFirstSmokeTest.json` file.
+These selectors are stored in the `.qawolf/selectors/myFirstSmokeTest.json` file.
 The test code then imports them:

 ```js
 const selectors = require("../selectors/myFirstSmokeTest");
 ```

-Each generated selector is an object.
-The object includes the following keys:
+Each selector is an object that includes the following keys:

-- `index`: which step number the element corresponds to, starting at `0`
+- `index`: which step number the selector corresponds to, starting at `0`
-- `page`: which page number the element is on (relevant when the workflow has mulitple pages or tabs)
+- `page`: which page number the element is on (relevant when the workflow uses mulitple pages or tabs)
-- `html`: the node that was interacted with, and its two direct [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement)
+- `html`: the [node](https://developer.mozilla.org/en-US/docs/Web/API/Node) that was interacted with, and its two direct [ancestors](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement)

-Below is an example of a selector object:
+Below is an example of a selector:

 ```json
 {